 The inclusion of the word “resort” makes this brag technically true, due to the massive size of the hotel and casino’s non-gaming space.
-Foxwoods has over 700 more hotel rooms than WinStar, and over twice as many restaurants.
+Foxwoods has 2,200 hotel room whereas the WinStar has 1,400.
+Foxwoods also has over twice as many restaurants.

 Including hotels, clubs, convention space, recreation amenities, spas, restaurants, retail shopping areas, etc., the gigantic Foxwoods complex has over nine million square feet of indoor space, dwarfing the total size of WinStar.

 However Foxwoods Resort’s six connected casinos have a combined casino-only square footage of 344,000.
 This makes it huge of course, but still only the second largest casino in the United States.

 WinStar also beats out Foxwoods in terms of gaming machines, defined as slot machines, video poker machines, electronic blackjack games, etc.

 Foxwoods has “just” 4,800 slot machines, whereas WinStar has 8,600 different slot machines.

 Foxwoods does have more than double the number of table games WinStar has however, with 250 table games, such as blackjack, Let-It-Ride, etc.